jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 uplift with a skilled and mature hunting program.
 A common entry point for affiliates is through exploiting vulnerable external services or user account credentials.
-However, it is not uncommon to see adversaries exploiting emerging vulnerabilities or relying on access brokers to do the legwork this is especially concerning because eCrime groups can effectively buy access to an environment and then leverage RaaS toolkits for ransomware deployment.
+However, it is not uncommon to see adversaries exploiting emerging vulnerabilities or relying on access brokers to do the legwork — this is especially concerning because eCrime groups can effectively buy access to an environment and then leverage RaaS toolkits for ransomware deployment.
 RaaS models also open up the ever\-present threat of data extortion by the eCrime affiliates threatening to leak or sell data to improve their chances of being paid.
-A technique some affiliates use, dubbed double extortion, involves the exfiltration of data prior to ransomware deployment to gain more leverage when they demand payment.
-These are not just empty threats RaaS operators provide dedicated leak sites and community support for their affiliates to use if needed.
+A technique some affiliates use, dubbed “double extortion,” involves the exfiltration of data prior to ransomware deployment to gain more leverage when they demand payment.
+These are not just empty threats — RaaS operators provide dedicated leak sites and community support for their affiliates to use if needed.
 CrowdStrike Intelligence has recently assessed that although Phobos variants are still in use, its affiliates are likely beginning to move toward ALPHV and AvosLocker RaaS programs,